As the world moves toward more and more digital operations, it's time to start considering what life in paperless dental offices will look like.

 Speaking to the convenience of online forms, a survey by business website The Manifest found that only 13% of people prefer using physical forms.

-Email and text message reminders save clutter and time.
+Automated dental practice management software sends email and text message reminders, saving clutter and time.
 Patients still receive notification, but without having to fish a postcard out of their unopened mail stack.

 Ultimately, the paperless imperative is one of convenience.
 And who doesn't love it when things are made easier?!